jrsmith3/cv/cv.rst

 Skills and capabilities
 =======================

-My specialty is developing mathematical models of physical systems and implementing them in software using industry-standard software development practices.
-I have experience with the version control systems subversion and git, the programming languages python and MATLAB, SQLite databases, continuous integration with Travis-CI, and project management with GitHub.
-I regularly use and administer GNU/Linux (Ubuntu and RHEL) and OSX.
+My specialty is leading technical teams building sophisticated computational applications that are key to an organization's success.
+My preferred language is python and I have extensive experience with the scientific python stack of numpy and scipy.
+I have architected distributed, asynchronous applications based on celery.
+I have built and deployed scalable applications using Docker.
+I have experience with the conda package manager and written conda recipes which perform automatic testing of the package.

 I also have extensive experience with experimental surface science, ultrahigh vacuum equipment, and laboratory operations.